GetStream/ai-agent-tools-catalog/README.md

 # ⚒️ The AI Agent Tools Catalog 🛠️

-## Discover a repository of tools to plug and play your AI agents easily.
+## Discover a repository of tools to plug and play with your AI agents easily.

 ![AI Agent Tools](GifPreviews/ai_agent_tools.png)